Quikeramos1/codewars/readme.md

 ## codewars 5

 Given a non-negative integer, 3 for example, return a string with a murmur: "1 sheep...2 sheep...3 sheep...".
 Input will always be valid, i.e. no negative integers.

+## codewars 6

+We need a function that can transform a number (integer) into a string.

+What ways of achieving this do you know?